SAGE-Geophysical-Field-Camp/SAGE-Geophysical-Field-Camp.github.io/notebooks/basics/final_presentation_information_2026.md

 # Final Presentation Information

-There are two main geologic targets: 1\) regional geophysics: the Valles Caldera structure and magmatic system, 2\) near surface: The fens hydrologic features.
-Each target will include 2 or more geophysical methods to form a **team**.
+There are two main geologic targets: 1\) regional geophysics: the Valles Caldera structure and magmatic and hydrothermal systems, 2\) near surface: The fens hydrologic features and controlling structures.
+Each geologic target will include 2 or more geophysical methods to form a **team** of 5-8 people.
 Each geophysical method will have a **group** of 3-5 people.
 For the final presentation each **team** will provide an introduction of the geologic target and what scientific problems are trying to be solved with geophysics, and a summary of findings.
 The topics covered in the introduction and summary should be evenly split between **team** members.
 In between the introduction and the summary each **group** will provide an introduction to the geophysical method including the underlying physics of the geophysical method, the physical property measured, and any other specifics for the method, and a summary of findings from the **group**.
 Again split this evenly between **group** members.
 Between the group introduction and summary each person will present on their specific topic of the method.

-## ***Overarching Program Goal: Use geophysics to address a scientific research question or applied geoscience problem of value to society, while operating as effective, professional members of a scientific team.***
+**Overarching Program Goal: Use geophysics to address a scientific research question or applied geoscience problem of value to society, while operating as effective, professional members of a scientific team.**

-***SAGE 2026 Research Questions:***
+## SAGE 2026 Research Questions:

-Volcanic/tectonic interaction between the Valles Caldera and the Rio Grande Rift
+- Volcanic/tectonic interaction between the Valles Caldera and the Rio Grande Rift
-What is the style and geometry of faulting within the Caldera?
+  - *What is the style and geometry of faulting within the Caldera?*

-Magmatic and hydrothermal system beneath the Valles Caldera
+- Magmatic and hydrothermal system beneath the Valles Caldera
-Where is, and what is the shape of, the magma reservoir, magma conduits, and hydrothermal conduits beneath the caldera?
+  - *Where is, and what is the shape of, the magma reservoir, magma conduits, and hydrothermal conduits beneath the caldera?*

-Near-surface geomorphic and hydrologic processes within the Valles
+- Near-surface geomorphic and hydrologic processes within the Valles
-Why do the fens exist and what is the structure of the rock/sediment interface underneath them?
+  - *Why do the fens exist and what is the structure of the rock/sediment interface underneath them?*

-Structure and evolution of intra-caldera basins
+- Structure and evolution of intra-caldera basins
-Where is, and what is the geometry of, the boundary between the Valles and Toledo calderas?
+  - *Where is, and what is the geometry of, the boundary between the Valles and Toledo calderas?*

-##

 ## General Presentation Structure